mhoennig/hs.hsadmin.ng/README.md

 ### For RBAC

-If you run the numbered SQL files from the `sql` folder in the defined order, a working RBAC system is built up in the database including test data and some simple tests.
+The Schema is automatically created via *Liquibase*, a database migration library.
+Currently, also some test data is automatically created.

-To increase the amount of test data, simply increase the number of generated customers in `21-hs-customer.sql`.
+To increase the amount of test data, increase the number of generated customers in `2022-07-28-051-hs-customer.sql` and run that

 If you already have data, e.g. for customers 0..999 (thus with reference numbers 10000..10999) and want to add another 1000 customers, amend the for loop to 1000...1999 and also uncomment and amend the `CONTINUE WHEN` or `WHERE` conditions in the other test data generators, using the first new customer reference number (in the example that's 11000).

 ### For Historization

+The historization is not yet integrated into the *Liquibase*-scripts.
-You can explore the historization prototype as follows:
+You can explore the prototype as follows:

 - start with an empty database
   (the example tables are currently not compatible with RBAC),
-- then run `historization.sql,`
+- then run `historization.sql` in the database,
-- finally run `examples.sql`.
+- finally run `examples.sql` in the database.